50 Cent: Donate Gaddafi Blood Money to Charity

 Call on 50 Cent to do the right thing, follow the lead of Nelly Furtado, Beyoncé, Mariah Carey and Usher, and give his earnings from the Gaddafi gig to charity.

-B JW needs your help with “50 Cent: Donate Gaddafi Blood Money to Charity”.
-Join B and 212 supporters today.
+Benjamin Joffe-Walt needs your help with “50 Cent: Donate Gaddafi Blood Money to Charity”.
+Join Benjamin and 212 supporters today.